The Great Cloud Exodus: Part I

 • Decentralized Government: All twelve provinces and nearly all municipalities heavily rely on American infrastructure

-• Regulators: Even watchdogs like the Authority for the Financial Markets (AFM) and the Authority for Personal Data cannot escape this vendor lock-in
+• Regulators: Even watchdogs such as the Authority for the Financial Markets (AFM) and the Authority for Personal Data cannot escape this vendor lock-in

 The risks are twofold: